Know what your income, healthcare, and benefits look like after you take off the uniform.

 After Separation

-Select the path that best describes your post-military plan.
-Each links to the calculator or guide most relevant to your situation.
+Select the path that fits your plan.
+Each links to the most relevant tools.

 Going to Civilian Employment